 SharePoint Responsive > Basics > Basic SharePoint Terms

-Approver - The permission level that allows a user to log in with their Campus Connect username and password to edit pages and approve pages for publishing through workflow.
+Approver - The permission level that allows a user to log in with their BlueKey login credentials (email@example.com email address and password) to edit pages and approve pages for publishing through workflow.
 (Some users are Editors and Approvers.)

 Checked In - When